microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 In the tutorial, we will:
 - Use iOS audio APIs to capture audio data for training
-- train a model on-device
+- Train a model on-device
 - Export the trained model
 - Use the exported model to perform inference